What we do

 We administer IP legislation

-We administer legislation that governs four types of IP rights.
+We administer legislation that governs four types of Intellectual Property (IP) rights.
 For more information on the legislation for each of the rights see:

 We process applications, conduct hearings and maintain IP registers